-Many opponents of Orthodoxy – and Christianity in general – wrestle with the concept of free will.
-Because God is all-knowing, they say, He already knows every “choice” we will ever make.
+If God knows all things, how can we really have free will?
+After all, He already knows every “choice” we will ever make.
 What we eat each day, whether we take the bus or walk, how we will die, if we will join Him in Heaven.
-And because of this, we aren’t truly making choices.
-Instead, they claim, we’re walking a predestined path, one God has already foreseen.
-We cannot possibly have free will, they say.
-Because God already knows.
-However, it isn’t that simple.
-We have to dig a bit deeper to really understand this.
-First, we need to define what free will is.
-Then we will discuss the difference between God’s omniscience and His ability to predetermine events.
+And because of this, (supposedly) we aren’t really making choices.
+Instead, it seems we’re walking a predestined path, one God has already foreseen.

 What is free will?

-Before we can get into the theology of free will in Orthodox tradition, we have to define what free will actually is.
-Google’s dictionary defines free will in the secular sense: the power of acting without the constraint of necessity or fate; the ability to act at one’s own discretion.
-Notice the limitation here; we can’t simply do whatever we want.
-That’s not what free will is.
-We can’t stop eating or breathing; out of necessity we will have to eat or breathe again, or we’ll die.
-We can’t stop ourselves from aging, move mountains (without faith), or swallow a lake.
+Before we can get into Orthodox theology on free will, we have to define what free will is.
+Google’s dictionary defines it in the secular sense: the power of acting without the constraint of necessity or fate; the ability to act at one’s own discretion.
+Notice the limitation here; we can’t do things that are impossible, like stopping ourselves from aging or swallowing a lake.
+Nor can we stop eating or breathing; out of necessity we will have to eat or breathe again, or we’ll die.
 The laws of Nature (created by God) place certain limitations on us.
-Any actions that fall under these limitations, therefore, have no place in the discussion of free will.
+Any actions that fall under these limitations, therefore, don’t fall under “free will.”

 The Orthodox definition of free will